DMJ16/bard/README.md

 ### Usage 👾 🧸 📚 🎥 🎨

-Users can spawn new contracts from the factory contract at the below address.
+Users can spawn new contracts from the factory contract at this [Factory Contract Address](rinkeby.etherscan.io/address/0xa89eeb0d82f06e1f0e28d80440eee63e51720a9).
 Toys, collectibles, in game items, books, video, music and art are all semi-unique or fully unique items worth tokenizing to ensure digital scarcity.

-Factory Contract Address: rinkeby.etherscan.io/address/0xa89eeb0d82f06e1f0e28d80440eee63e51720a9

 Provide the contract creation function with JSON metadata that has a URI field pointing to the asset's online location.

 #### Example Metadata: